sairaraza/sairaraza.github.io/diatoms.md

   <h2>The Lifecycle and applications of diatoms</h2>
   <a class="close" href="#">&times;</a>
   <div class="content">
-    For our module on material driven design I looked at a type of algae called diatoms that have extraordinary intricate glass shells with exceptional properties.
-As well as this when living, their class shells help them to photosynthesise carbon dioxide efficiently and they store energy mostly as oil.
-This map links these properties and processes throughout the diatom lifecycle to understand how these  might be used in technology or for inspiration..
+    As part of a module on material driven design on the masters in design for emergent futures course I researched a type of algae called diatoms that have extraordinary intricate glass shells with exceptional properties.
+When living, their class shells help them to photosynthesise carbon dioxide efficiently and they store energy mostly as oil.
+This map links these properties and processes throughout the diatom lifecycle to understand how these organisms might be used in material design.

   <iframe
     src="https://embed.kumu.io/e5c6952460b3a3fcef7a08c3d8b11a81"